Mondly Launches the First VR Language App with Speech Recognition on Daydream

 Oh!
 Almost forgot!
 There’s also some young romantic tension involved.
 So far, so good.
 I mean… it has everything, doesn’t it?

 It’s a bit complicated and I’m going to shed some light on that in a minute.
-I don’t know how is it for you, but society and entertainment always seemed to maintain and even solidify our preconceptions about the German language.
+I don’t know how it is for you, but society and entertainment always seem to maintain and even solidify our preconceptions about the German language.
 Hitler spoke German.
-World War II started when Germany invaded Poland.
+World War II started when Germany did what it did.
 We get it.
 But why do we keep putting a tag on Germany and Germans for that?
 Why do we live in the past?
-I’ve met a lot of people that associated the sound of the German language with the war.
+I’ve met a lot of people who associated the sound of the German language with the war.
 Is it the same for you?
 We have a lot of preconceptions, but this one is particularly hard to break.

 The only way we will change the preconception we created is by getting in contact with Germany and the German language.
 And I’ve got to tell you: watching Dark is a great way to do that.
 It will blow your mind and you will become an instant fan of German cinema.